JeremyWurbs/dosaku/README.md

 Tasks live in the human space.
 They are the things we want our AI assistant to be able to do: "*play chess*", "*extract the text from a pdf document*", "*text-to-image*" (i.e. create an image given a text prompt).
 Each of these *Tasks* takes a human concept and defines an explicit API.
-The task, "play go" (go-- the ancient chess-like board game), for example, can be explicitly defined by the [go text protocol](https://en.wikipedia.org/wiki/Go_Text_Protocol).
-Any computer agent which follows this protocol can, for instance, be used to connect and play on the popular go server [KGS](http://gokgs.com/).
-In this case, "play go" is a human-decipherable Task which defines a computer API interface.
+Some tasks, like "Chat", define only a single associated action, while other tasks, like "PlayGo", define a rather involved API compatible the [go text protocol](https://en.wikipedia.org/wiki/Go_Text_Protocol), including dozens of individual actions and maintaining state between actions.

-In the above example, we learned the Task *SongSerializer*, which was defined as an abstract class.
-As you may know, abstract classes do not define the actual implementation and, at least in python, cannot even be instantiated.
-You may ask, what is actually *doing* the work then?
-What is it that we actually asked Dosaku to "learn".
+In either case, the task defines a human concept into a machine API interface.
+Tasks do **not** actually implement the code necessary to *do* the task and its actions.
+In the above example, we learned the task "Chat" and actually *did* the action "chat".
+As programmers may have guessed, Tasks are abstract classes and, at least in python, cannot even be instantiated.
+What, then, is actually *doing* the task?
+What is it that our agent learning when it "learns"?

 The answer is a Module.